-Like any economic system out there, it also must keep track of all the transactions that are made on its network.
+Like any economic system out there, it must also keep track of all the transactions that are made on its network.
 It makes use of Blockchain technology to serve this purpose, it only tracks the status of the transaction and not the details.
-Blockchain is an open-source ledger, which will store the small print of all transactions that were ever made.
-To the present date, even the very first Bitcoin transaction is presently stored on the blockchain.
+Blockchain is an open-source ledger that will store the small print of all transactions that were ever made.
+To this day, even the very first Bitcoin transaction is presently stored on the blockchain.

-What makes the blockchain technology so special is that it runs on a distributed network.
-It means a transaction that's recorded on the blockchain ledger can not be changed.
+What makes blockchain technology so special is that it runs on a distributed network.
+This means that any transaction that's recorded on the blockchain ledger cannot be changed.
 Every time you send funds to someone else, the transaction goes into a pool of unverified transactions.
 Once verified, the record of this transaction gets stored in the open blockchain ledger.
 Thanks to the transparency of blockchain technology, anyone can view this transaction.

 For a transaction to be recorded on the blockchain, it must first be verified.
-There's no entity controlling the whole Bitcoin network, hence, the p2p transaction verification process should happen in an unbiased manner.
-The verification of each transaction happens through a process called mining -
+There's no entity controlling the whole Bitcoin network, hence the p2p transaction verification process should happen in an unbiased manner.
+Verification of each transaction happens through a process called mining -

 the process of adding transaction records to Bitcoin's public ledger or blockchain.
 This process is big and difficult and is solved by thousands of individual computers around the world.

-All transactions are secured and encrypted on the Bitcoin's ledger that is known as Blockchain network.
-Making the whole Bitcoin network very secure and completely anonymous by nature.
-It is virtual and every transaction can be carried out remotely online.
+All transactions are secured and encrypted on Bitcoin's ledger, which is known as the Blockchain network.
+Make the entire Bitcoin network very secure and completely anonymous by nature.
+It is virtual and all transactions can be carried out remotely online.
 Every single Bitcoin out there is just a bit of code.
 To store Bitcoin and use it to form p2p transactions, you would need to store it in a Bitcoin wallet.
-Unlike a standard and physical wallet, a Bitcoin wallet is virtual but real and possesses all the attributes of a physical wallet.
+Unlike a standard physical wallet, a Bitcoin wallet is virtual but real and possesses all the attributes of a physical wallet.

 Bitcoin wallets are memory addresses where all of your funds are stored.
 Every wallet comes with a personal and a public key that is unique to every individual wallet.
 To send your funds to a lover or maybe pay a merchant, you'll have to enter the general public address of the receiver and send the funds.
 Once sent, the transaction goes into the transaction pool, gets verified by the method of mining, and is eventually written onto the blockchain to form the transaction immutable.
 This will make all the parties that are involved in the transactions satisfied, and the miners too get a token fee from the transaction.

-Presently Bitcoin is trading at $1 to 350 as at now and it depends, it does rise and fall but due to the ongoing pandemic, it has fallen.
-A Bitcoin trades at about 7,500 United States dollars as at now with a little bullish or bearish change in rate.
+Presently Bitcoin is trading at $1 to 350 as at the moment and it depends, it does rise and fall but due to the ongoing pandemic, it has fallen.
+Bitcoin trades at about 7,500 United States dollars as of now, with little bullish or bearish change in rate.
 In 2017 alone, the price of Bitcoin rose from a little under $1,000 at the beginning of the year to close to $19,000, ending the year more than 1,400% higher.
-More recently, the cryptocurrency has reduced in value and more-or-less staged, save for a few periods of relatively lower price figures (the early portion of 2019, when prices hanged around $3500) and relatively higher ones (June and July of 2019, when prices briefly peaked at over $13,000).
+More recently, the cryptocurrency has reduced in value and more-or-less staged, save for a few periods of relatively lower price figures (the early portion of 2019, when prices hung around $3500) and relatively higher ones (June and July of 2019, when prices briefly peaked at over $13,000).
 As of October 2019, Bitcoin seems to have found a new price point in the range of $8,000 to $9,000.